rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 like parsing the cookie, parsing the header, opening a connection to the database, reading a static file etc.

-In our example, for each request we will look if there is a static file in the directory `public` that matches the route.
-If we find such file, we will serve it.
+In our example, for each request we look if there is a file in the directory `public` that matches the route.
+If we find such file, we serve it.
 If we do not, we will pass the request to the next middleware.

 The next middlewares will form the REST API.
 Each request will go through:

 - `bodyParser`: Parse the body and save it in `req.body`
 - `createConnection`: Create a connection to RethinKDB and save it in `req._rdbConn`
 - `get`/`create`/`update`/`del`: Perform an operation on the database depending on the route
-- `closeConnection`: Close the connection to the database.
+- `closeConnection`: Close the connection to the database

 This is how the sequence of middlewares is defined.